 The Red Lion, a traditional pub dating back to the 1800’s and is popular with the locals, home cooked food and local ales.
 Beer garden.
 Dogs welcome.
 Finkle Street, 01539 620 433

 The Black Bull, The Bull has just gone through a major refurbishment and looks fantastic.
-Award winning restaurant run by Nina and James from the Three Hares.
+Award winning restaurant run by Nina and James from the Three Hares (now the Gundog Cafe).
 Advisable to book.
 Also serves sandwiches at lunchtimes.
 Muddy boots and dogs welcome.
 Free Wifi available.
 Main Street, 01539 621 264

 On a Roll, take away sandwich shop, hot baguettes or salad boxes.
 46 Main Street, 07827 619758